 It's no joke.
 A lovely piece of fabric hanging from a tension rod beneath the desk I'm sitting at nicely hides 3 boxes, a binder, a bag and a large paper cutter.
 That little space between the bookshelves and the wall perfectly fits two boxes of extra books I have no place for.
 Under the bed is pretty self explanatory.
 The car happened to be the perfect location for the

 empty plastic bins that I don't need right now but will as soon as someone buys the house.
 The 100 degree weather this past week has most likely melted some of that pile permanently into the back seat, but, small price to pay.
-Last but not least, yes, I shoved our clean beach bag and blanket into the hamper the other day after a last minute caller left us little time to get it together.
+Last but not least, yes, I shoved our clean beach bag and blanket into the hamper the other day after a last minute visitor left us little time to clean.

 Here's an important tip for artists.